SuperOfficeDocs/superoffice-docs/docs/ns-web-services/rest.md

 ![x][img3]

-With Basic Authentication configured this way, any valid SuperOffice user is able to navigate to the REST URLs and invoke a request.
+With Basic Authentication configured this way, any valid SuperOffice user can navigate to the REST URLs and invoke a request.
 To test these settings, navigate to the application's URL and attempt to get the contact where contact ID equals 1.
-Do that by navigating in a browser to `http://superoffice80/api/v1/contact/1` and this should result with a Credentials dialog prompting for a username and password.
+Do that by navigating in a browser to `http://superoffice80/api/v1/contact/1` and this should result in a Credentials dialog prompting for a username and password.
 Any valid SuperOffice username works.

 ### NetServer Configuration